MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/FAQ.md

 See [Windows IoT Overview](/windows/iot/product-family/windows-iot) for more information.

-## How do I know if I am running Windows 10 IoT Enterprise?
+## How do I know if I'm running Windows 10 IoT Enterprise?

 Prior to version 1903, Windows 10 IoT Enterprise was sold as Windows 10 Enterprise with special keys.
 However, version 1903 and onward, Windows 10 IoT Enterprise is sold as a separate edition.

-Windows 10 IoT Enterprise Version 1903 and beyond, you will be able to confirm you are running Windows 10 IoT Enterprise under System Information.
+Windows 10 IoT Enterprise Version 1903 and beyond, you are able to confirm you're running Windows 10 IoT Enterprise under System Information.

 ![Windows 10 IoT Enterprise System Information](/windows/iot/iot-enterprise/media/System-Information.png)